Ising Supercriticality and Universal Magnetocalorics in Spiral Antiferromagnet Nd$_3$BWO$_9$

-\textit{Universal thermal data with supercritical scaling.---} We synthesize high-quality \nbwo single crystals (see Appendix) and measured the specific heat $C_p/T$ under $c$-axis magnetic fields down to 100 mK [see Fig.~\ref{fig2}(a)].
+\textit{Universal thermal data with supercritical scaling.---} We synthesize high-quality \nbwo single crystals (see End Matter) and measure the specific heat $C_p/T$ under $c$-axis magnetic fields down to 100 mK [see Fig.~\ref{fig2}(a)].
 Under zero field, the specific heat exhibits a sharp peak at about $T_N \simeq 0.29$ K, signaling the onset of AF order.
-With increasing field, this peak shifts to lower temperatures and vanishes at around $\mu_0 H_{\rm SF} \simeq 0.65$~T. Notably, a broad hump observed at $T^* \simeq 1$~K (under zero field), which marks the buildup of short-range spin correlations, shifts downward with increasing field.
-The hump position reaches a minimum temperature of about 0.3~K near $H_{\rm c}$ before turning upward at higher fields [see the contour plot of $C_p$ in Fig.~\ref{fig2}(b)].
+With increasing field, this peak shifts to lower temperatures and vanishes at $\mu_0 H_{\rm SF} \simeq 0.65$~T. Notably, a broad hump observed at $T^* \approx 1$~K, which marks the buildup of short-range spin correlations, shifts downward with increasing field.
+The hump position reaches a minimum temperature of about 0.3~K near $H_{\rm c}$ before turning upward at higher fields.

-We denote the hump locations as $T_{\rm L,R}^*$, which delineate the finite-temperature ISR and follow a universal scaling $h \propto t^{\beta+\gamma}$ following 3D Ising universality class [see Fig.~\ref{fig2}(c)].
-The order parameter for the first-order transition between the 1/3-plateau and partially polarized phases is the total magnetization.
-This is analogous to the density difference across the liquid-gas phase boundary.
-Therefore, with the CEP located at $T_{\rm c} \simeq 0.3$ K and $\mu_0H_{\rm c} \simeq 1.04$ T, and by employing the 3D Ising critical exponents $\beta$ and $\gamma$, we can accurately reproduce the scaling behaviors of these $T_{\rm L,R}^*$ boundaries.
-Such scaling behavior originates from the universal form of specific heat in the supercritical regime, i.e., $C(H,T) = t^{-\alpha} \phi_C(x)$, where $\phi_C(x)$ with $x\equiv h \cdot t^{-\beta-\gamma}$ is the scaling function derived from singular part of the free energy (see Appendix).
-We emphasize that while the emergent CEP is a single point in the phase diagram and thus difficult to pinpoint, the associated ISR --- which extends over a broad region and is characterized by robust supercritical scaling --- is considerably more accessible in experiments.
+Near the CEP, locations of the humps trace the boundaries of the finite-temperature ISR, and obey the universal scaling law $h \propto t^{\beta+\gamma}$ of the 3D Ising universality class [see Fig.~\ref{fig2}(c)].
+Such scaling behavior originates from the universal form of specific heat, i.e., $C(H,T) = t^{-\alpha} \phi_C(x)$, where $\phi_C(x)$ with $x\equiv h \cdot t^{-\beta-\gamma}$ is the scaling function derived from the singular part of the free energy (see End Matter).
+The order parameter for the first-order transition between the 1/3-plateau and partially polarized phases is the uniform magnetization.
+This is analogous to the density difference across the first-order liquid-gas phase boundary.
+As in the liquid-gas system, the CEP here emerges without spontaneous symmetry breaking yet exhibits an emergent $\mathbb{Z}_2$ symmetry, owing to the low symmetry of the spin structures under magnetic fields~\cite{Tian2023PRB}.
+Moreover, while the emergent CEP is confined to a single point, the ISR, where ``liquid'' and ``gas'' are indistinguishable, extends over a broad region, making it far more accessible in experiments.